 Great News for all Drone Pilots

-Its Official.
-The CAA have confirmed that the DJI Mavic Mini meets all of the requirements to be flown in the new A1 Category when the Open Category of drones goes live on 1 November 2020*.
+It’s Official.
+The CAA have confirmed that the DJI Mavic Mini meets all of the requirements to be flown in the new A1 Category when the Open Category of drones goes live on 1 January 2021.

 What this means is that anyone with a Mavic Mini will be able to fly far more freely than any of us can at the moment.
 Fly as close to buildings as you like, so long as you can be confident you could not endanger people, including people inside the building, by doing so.
 Please also bear in mind security and privacy considerations.
 Fly in congested areas, and over uninvolved people, but never over assemblies of people, who may not be able to move out of the way should something unforeseen happen to the drone.
 So long as the pilot can show that the flight can be completed safely.